Austria–Kosovo relations

 Austria–Kosovo relations refer to the bilateral relations of Austria and Kosovo.
 Kosovo has an embassy in Vienna and Austria has an embassy in Pristina.

 Austria was one of the first countries to recognise Kosovo's independence on 28 February 2008.
 As a European Union (EU) member, Austria supports Kosovo in its euro-integration path.

-Relations
+Historical context of Austria-Kosovo relations

+The historical relationship between Austria-Hungary and the Vilayet of Kosovo provides a foundation for understanding modern Austria-Kosovo relations.
+During the late Ottoman period, Kosovo, part of the Ottoman Empire, became an area of interest for Austro-Hungarian diplomacy and strategic planning, particularly between the late 19th and early 20th centuries.